-Walking and cycling are recognized as active transportation modes that serve not only as popular recreational activities but also a means of purposeful transportation that is affordable and accessible for most of the population.
+By decreasing car dependency and promoting a healthier lifestyle, Walking walking and cycling are recognized as active transportation modes that serve not only as popular recreational activities but also a means of purposeful transportation that is affordable and accessible for most of the population and promotes the reduction of greenhouse gas emissions.
 The development, connection, and enhancement of trails and pathways for walking and cycling shall be encouraged as part of the development approval process, ongoing capital works, and community-sponsored initiatives.
-Design criteria and proposed routes may be established from time to time within a trails and cycling master plan.
+Design criteria and proposed routes may be established from time to time within a trails and cycling master plan, which shall be incorporated into this Plan through an amendment thereto to reflect recommended changes.
+The Municipality shall encourage the provision of supporting amenities such as bicycle parking, staging areas, benches and signage.
+Opportunities will be considered to reduce parking standards in exchange for enhanced pedestrian and cycling facilities.